nrashmi06/Internship/README.md

 ---

-## Task 7: Meals Page Correction and Backend
+## Task 7: Meals Page Correction and SignUp Backend

 Correct the meals page to show meals when a category is selected.
 Add a dropdown button to select categories within the meals page.
 Implement backend for user signup using the MERN stack.

+---

+## Task 8: Details Page Addition and Login Backend
+I implemented a detailed recipe page and login backend for our application.
+The recipe detail page allows users to view comprehensive information about each recipe, including ingredients, steps, and instruction video.
+On the backend, I developed a secure login system using Node.js and Express, integrating MongoDB for user data storage.
+The authentication process includes JWT for token-based authentication and bcrypt for secure password hashing, ensuring that user credentials are safely managed.